kpachhai/erc-8004-contracts-foundry/README.md

 - Deploys ValidationRegistryUpgradeable implementation
 - Deploys ERC1967Proxy for ValidationRegistry with initialize(address identityProxy)
 - Logs all proxy and implementation addresses and verifies versions

+It leverages a small on-chain batch deployer contract (`scripts/ERC8004BatchDeployer.sol`) so everything happens within a single transaction on Hedera, avoiding relay receipt stalls.

 Hedera Testnet (chainId 296) example: